DJOUADI Abdou

 Expertises :

-- Multi-scale modeling of plasma processes
+- Multi-scale modeling of low-pressure plasma processes

 Main research themes: